-Air Force Palace HART-Helping Airmen Recover Together Program.
+Air Force Palace HART-Helping Airmen Recover Together Program

 The Air Force, through its Palace HART program, helps Air Force personnel who have been medically separated from active duty receive transition services by ensuring that they have complete information about entitlements that are due to them.
-When an airman enters the disability evaluation process, the Air Force Personnel Center Field Activities Division (AFPC/DPFF) begins tracking him or her for Palace HART eligibility.
-Once the airman is medically separated as a result of service-related injuries, Palace HART Family Support Centers provide transition services, including individual pre-separation counseling and assistance in obtaining all authorized service from the Air Force, the DOD, the VA, and the Department of Labor (DOL).
+When an airman enters the disability evaluation process, the Air Force Personnel Center begins tracking him or her for Palace HART eligibility.
+Once the airman is medically separated as a result of service-related injuries, Palace HART Family Support Centers provide transition services, including individual pre-separation counseling and assistance in obtaining all authorized service from the Air Force, the DOD, the VA, and the DOL.
 The program assists with the initial filing of VA disability claims, extended five-year case management follow-up, and employment placement assistance and counseling.
-The goal is to help wounded Air Force veterans transfer back to civilian life.46
+The goal is to help wounded Air Force veterans transfer back to civilian life.

-Army Career and Alumni Program (ACAP) and ACAP-Entrepreneurship Bootcamp for Veterans with Disabilities (EBV).
-Veterans disabled in support of Operations Iraqi Freedom and Enduring Freedom who are accepted into the EBV program of the Army Career and Alumni Program can receive free training in entrepreneurship and small business management, as well as support in growing a successful business from the business school faculties of four U.S. universities: Whitman School of Management at Syracuse University; the College of Business at Florida State University; UCLA Anderson School of Management; and Mays Business School at Texas A&M University.
-Eligible veterans may go online to apply for ACAP services.47
+Army Career and Alumni Program and Its Entrepreneurship Bootcamp for Veterans with Disabilities

+Veterans disabled in support of Operations Iraqi Freedom and Enduring Freedom who are accepted into the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) program of the Army Career and Alumni Program (ACAP) can receive free training in entrepreneurship and small business management, as well as support in growing a successful business from the business school faculties of the following four U.S. universities: Whitman School of Management at Syracuse University; the College of Business at Florida State University; Anderson School of